Rheumatoid ArthritisEtodolac ER coupons

 Etodolac ER dosage forms

-Heart and Stroke Risk: Etodolac may rarely elevate the risk of heart attack or stroke at any time during usage, with increased likelihood if used long-term.
-Those at higher risk include older adults and individuals with heart disease or risk factors such as smoking, family history, high blood pressure, or diabetes.
-Avoid using this medication just before or after undergoing heart bypass surgery (CABG).
+• Cardiovascular Risks: Etodolac may increase the risk of heart attacks or strokes, particularly if used for prolonged periods.
+This risk is heightened in older adults and individuals with existing heart disease or risk factors such as smoking, high blood pressure, or diabetes.
+Avoid using etodolac before or after coronary artery bypass graft (CABG) surgery.

 Etodolac ER Side Effects